pindri/ODMC_exam/report/report.md

 On the other hand, XML databases (document-based databases in general) are meant to be a more flexible means to store data, integrity not being their first concern.
 For a given XML schema, an XML documents can usually contain partial/incomplete information.
 This is appealing for the task at hand since not all the metadata for a given release may be available.
 However, many-to-many and many-to-one relationships are harder to handle.

 For this particular project, flexibility has been privileged: the model implementation will consists in a XML schema definition (XSD).
-It should be noted that a PostgreSQL implementation for a similar base model is provided by [MusicBrainz](https://musicbrainz.org/doc/MusicBrainz_Database/), a collaborative music metadata project. \
+It should be noted that a PostgreSQL implementation for a similar base model is provided by MusicBrainz [@musicBrainz], a collaborative music metadata project. \

 ## XSD